History of Jane Fonda in Timeline

 Jane Fonda

-Jane Fonda is a celebrated American actress and activist with a career spanning over six decades.
-A recipient of numerous prestigious awards, including two Academy Awards, two British Academy Film Awards, seven Golden Globe Awards, and a Primetime Emmy Award.
-She has also been recognized with lifetime achievement awards such as the Honorary Palme d'Or, AFI Life Achievement Award, Golden Lion, Cecil B. DeMille Award, and the Screen Actors Guild Life Achievement Award, solidifying her status as a film icon.
+Jane Fonda is a celebrated American actress and activist, renowned for her extensive career spanning film and television across multiple genres.
+Her achievements include two Academy Awards, two British Academy Film Awards, seven Golden Globe Awards, and a Primetime Emmy Award.
+She has also received nominations for a Grammy and two Tony Awards.
+Fonda's contributions have been further acknowledged with prestigious lifetime achievement awards such as the Honorary Palme d'Or (2007), the AFI Life Achievement Award (2014), the Golden Lion (2017), the Cecil B. DeMille Award (2021), and the Screen Actors Guild Life Achievement Award (2025).

 1962: "Miss Army Recruiting" title

-In December 1963, Fonda became romantically involved with French film director Roger Vadim.
+In December 1963, Jane Fonda and French film director Roger Vadim became romantically involved.

 August 14, 1965: Marriage to Roger Vadim